davidwonghk/liquidity_stream/README.md

 In the case of video streaming, this is the video uploader
 - consumer:
 In the case of video streaming, this is the video watcher
+- tracker:
+assists in the communication between peers using the the streaming netowrk

 ## Technical challenges
 It must be guarenteed that
 1. consumer must pay for the content per volume of data downloaded